milessabin/spray-json-shapeless/README.md

 ## Troubleshooting

 You may want to examine the contents of the \*inferior-ensime-server\* buffer.
 This buffer collects the stdout and stderr of the server process, which is useful for debugging.

+## Configuration Format

+The .ensime file must be placed in the root directory of your project(or sub-project if you have a multi-module sbt build).
+The contents of the file must be a valid Emacs-Lisp S-Expression.
+Here's a quick primer on ELisp values:

+- "..."
+A String
+- t       True.
+- nil     False or opposite of t.
+- (..)
+A literal list.
+- :cat    A keyword
+- (:key1 val1 :key2 val2)  A 'property list'.
+Acts like a literal dictionary, keyed by keyword.

+And now a description of all the available configuration options:

+:server-root "...."
+The absolute path to the root of your ENSIME distribution.
+Note, this is not your project directory.

+:server-cmd  "...."
+The command with which to invoke the ENSIME server.
+By default, this will be set to "bin/server.sh" on Unix systems and "bin/server.bat" on Windows.

+:server-host "localhost"
+The host to connect to.
+Connecting to remote ENSIME servers is not currently supported (though it may work...)

+:use-sbt t
+Assume a standard sbt directory structure.
+Look in default sbt locations for dependencies, sources, target, etc.

+:sbt-compile-conf "compile"
+:sbt-runtime-conf "runtime"
+Specify the names of dependency profiles to be used for compilation and runtime scenarios.
+Only necessary if you have custom configurations!

+:use-maven t
+Use an existing pom.xml to determine the dependencies for the project.
+A Maven-style directory structure is assumed.

+:maven-compile-scopes "compile"
+:maven-runtime-scopes "runtime"
+Specify the names of dependency profiles to be used for compilation and runtime scenarios.
+Only necessary if you have custom scopes!

+:use-ivy t
+Use an existing ivy.xml to determine the dependencies for the project.
+A Maven-style directory structure is assumed.

+:ivy-compile-conf "compile"
+:ivy-runtime-conf "compile"
+Specify the names of dependency profiles to be used for compilation and runtime scenarios.
+Only necessary if you have custom configurations!

+:project-package "...."
+The main scala package for your project.
+Used by ENSIME to populate the project outline view.

+:sources ([dir | file]*)
+Manually include source files by directory(recursively) or by filename.
+If directory is given, only .scala and .java files will be considered.

+:dependency-jars ([dir | file]*)
+Manually include jars by directory(recursively) or by filename.

+:dependency-dirs ([dir | file]*)
+Manually include directories of .class files.

+:target dir
+Manually specify the target of the project build process.
+Should be the directory where .class files are written.
+The target is used to populate the classpath when launching the inferior scala repl and the debugger.